 House Bill No. 6972 seeks to amend the regulations governing transfers and discharges in residential care homes, enhancing the rights and protections of residents.
 The bill stipulates that residents must be allowed to remain in their homes unless specific conditions warrant a transfer or discharge, such as unmet welfare needs, improved health, safety endangerment, non-payment for services, or facility closure.
-In cases of involuntary transfers or discharges, facilities are required to provide written notice to residents and their legally liable relatives at least thirty days prior to the action, detailing the reasons, effective date, and the right to appeal.
-The bill also mandates that the notice includes the location of the transfer and an attestation confirming submission to the Long-Term Care Ombudsman’s website.
+In cases of involuntary transfers or discharges, facilities are required to provide written notice to residents and their legally liable relatives at least thirty days in advance, detailing the reasons for the action, the effective date, and the resident's rights.
+The bill also mandates that the notice includes the new location for the resident and an attestation confirming submission to the Long-Term Care Ombudsman’s website.

-Additionally, the bill introduces provisions for emergency transfers or discharges, allowing facilities to seek immediate action from the Commissioner of Public Health under certain circumstances.
-It emphasizes the necessity of a tailored discharge plan for residents and outlines the appeal process for contesting transfers or discharges.
-Technical changes include the replacement of certain subsections in the law and a requirement for electronic reporting of involuntary transfers or discharges, ensuring compliance with HIPAA.
-The effective date for these changes is set for October 1, 2025, and the bill is projected to have no fiscal impact on the state or municipalities.
+Additionally, the bill establishes an appeals process for residents facing involuntary transfers or discharges, allowing them to appeal to the Commissioner of Public Health.
+In emergencies, facilities can request immediate transfers, but the Commissioner must assess the necessity of such actions promptly.
+The legislation introduces technical changes, including the replacement of certain subsections and a new requirement for electronic reporting of involuntary transfers in compliance with patient privacy laws.
+The effective date for these changes is set for October 1, 2025, and the bill is expected to have no fiscal impact on the state or municipalities.

 AGE Joint Favorable: